CrystalBlueWings/WP_1DV610_L3/Test_Plan_and_Specification.md

 The app will be tested both manually and automatically:

 - **Manual Testing**: The user interface will be tested by performing specific tasks, e.g., starting a new puzzle, using solver functions, and providing hints.
-- **Automated Testing**: Unit tests for the Sudoku solver and functionalities directly tied to the module.
+- **Automated Testing**: Unit tests with Jest framework for the Sudoku solver and functionalities directly tied to the module.
 - **Negative Testing**: Error handling will be tested by inputting invalid values or performing illogical actions.

 ## Test Specification